 You should grow a variety of plants if you have the space.
 This will naturally keep away pests and it will provide you with more options for customers when and if you begin to sell your produce on the market.
 Just keep in mind the climate and the soil type.

-Published by Carla Cometto on 20 August 2017
+Published by Carla Cometto on 20 Agosto 2017